1983

 LESSON 2: SOMETHING RUNNING MAKES USER HAPPIER THAN A THEORY

-After AI we go back studying “graphism scientific”; reading French computer’s book is really sharpentiers_08funny experience.
+After AI we go back studying “graphism scientific”; reading French computer’s book is really funny experience.
 I suggest to taste “la mémoire vive de votre ordinateur”.

 Another source of inspiration was the french magazine “Sharpentiers” (that sound like “carpenter” that reflects quite well the “hand made” style of that years) dedicated to Sharp users.